squalle0nhart/KonaBess/README.md

 ### How to root your retroid pocket mini
 https://www.reddit.com/r/retroid/comments/1hs71ho/root_the_retroid_pocket_5_with_magisk/

 This tutorial is for RP5 but it should work for Flip2 and Rp Mini Android 13 too.
-Ha

 ### Overview